trupin/crawlable/README.md

 ## How do I use it ?

- `Crawlable` uses `phantomjs` (http://phantomjs.org/) to render the web page on the server side, but you have no need to install it yourself, the installer take care of it for you.
+ `Crawlable` uses `phantomjs` (http://phantomjs.org/) to render the web page on the server side, but you have no need to install it yourself, the installer takes care of it for you.

 But, `phantomjs` uses `python`.
 So you should have it installed to make the whole thing work.